|

 - RA (1)

 - Right Away - signal to driver to start.
-You may see an illuminated RA box at the end of the platform.
+You may see an illuminated RA box at the end of the platform at large stations

 - RA (2)